Selena Covered in Blood

 The climax of the film is a blur of adrenaline.
 Jim escapes his executioners while Selena and Hannah are prepared for their initiation into sexual slavery.
 While Jim releases Mailer—a leashed zombie that the soldiers keep in the courtyard of their requisitioned estate for study—Selena convinces Hannah to take pills so that she won’t be alert during the impending sexual encounter.
 The effect of the pharmaceutical influence on Hannah, and the expectation that the bloodied and shirtless Jim has been infected are both used for humor in the climactic scenes.
 Jim’s malnourished body is invigorated by some primal energy, and he takes down the soldiers one by one.
 Meek and peaceful throughout the film, he uncharacteristically pins a soldier to the floor, and gouges out the man’s eyes.
 Covered with blood, he rises and turns to Selena, who stands with a machete held between them.
 Stupidly, he approaches her without saying anything.
 Instead of swinging, she allows him to come very close.
 “That was longer than a heartbeat,” he says, recalling her earlier promise to hack him to death without remorse should she think he had been infected.
 Sure, it has a dramatic effect, but it seems a bit silly.
 As they embrace, a stoned Hannah enters the room and smashes a bottle on Jim’s head, thinking that he was biting Selena.
 As they flee, Major West shoots Jim in the abdomen, and he becomes unconscious.
 He wakes up twenty-eight days later.

 The film’s conflict relies on the differing viewpoints on what constitutes society.
 The soldiers believe it is the rigid structure that leads to material prosperity and the propagation of our species.
-While film’s like George Romero’s Night of the Living Dead and Day of the Dead use zombies as a critique of a racist and consumerist culture, the zombies of 28 Days Later can be seen as a culture exhibiting a total loss of self control and personal responsibility.
+While film’s like George Romero’s Night of the Living Dead and Dawn of the Dead use zombies as a critique of a racist and consumerist culture, the zombies of 28 Days Later can be seen as a culture exhibiting a total loss of self control and personal responsibility.
 Having studied Mailer, Major West concludes that the zombies will be unable to even feed themselves without help, and so will die out quickly—a fantastic metaphorical representation of the manic, overstimulated, and incompetent masses that populate the modern world and would literally starve to death without a government system to support them.
 And just like the zombies in the film, these inept multitudes would take the rest of society down with them.

 Early in the film, when Jim is confronted with the magnitude of the outbreak, he tries to reassure himself.
 “What do you mean there’s no government?
 There’s always a government, they’re in a bunker or a plane somewhere!”
 Through his character arc—as he gradually realizes that a rigidly defined structure is not the true foundation of civilization—the film posits that the institutions which appear immovable and eternal are illusory, giving only the feeling of security but not providing it in actuality.
 Instead of relying on a government to provide the basis of civilization, our civilization should be built upon our intrinsic empathy for one another.
 On its surface, the film is scary; it’s allegory is even more terrifying.